In this guide, we'll explain common terms you may see from Google about your site's SEO.

 Note: Google Search Console is an advanced third-party service.
 Squarespace can support you with the verification process, but we're unable to offer general help on using Google Search Console.
 For more help, visit Google's documentation.

 If Google enables mobile-first indexing for your site, it means it's found that your site is well-designed for viewing on mobile devices, and it'll use the mobile site when indexing and ranking your site.
 Most visitors now access Google from a mobile device, so Google prioritizes the version of your site that works best for the largest number of potential visitors.

 If you received an email about mobile-first indexing, it's good news, and you don't have to do anything to create a separate mobile site.
 Squarespace sites have built-in responsive design, they're made to display beautifully across a range of devices.
 Even if a customer finds your site in search results from a desktop computer, they'll see a version that's optimized for their larger screen.

 Parallel tracking is a Google Ads feature for advertisers who use click measurements.

 Since Squarespace isn't a click measurement provider, we aren't able to help with parallel tracking.
 If you've seen a decrease in site traffic since October 30, 2018, when Google began requiring parallel tracking, we recommend you review Google's documentation about auto-tagging, and work with your click management provider to fix the issue.

-A robots.txt file tells search engines the parts of your site that shouldn't be indexed.
+A robots.txt file tells a search engine which pages on your site it shouldn't crawl.
 All Squarespace sites use the same robots.txt file.
 This helps us follow SEO best practices and keep your site Google-friendly.